 Encouraging Individuality

-Over recent years at Hillier, we have been producing our pine trees not only as traditional standards and feathered but also as multi-stem forms, pom-pom pines, windswept pines and natural pines where the inherently curving trunk and sweeping branches are encouraged and emphasised rather than controlled.
-These pines are a bit different and add instant character to a site.
+In recent years, we have been producing our pine trees not only as traditional standards and feathered forms, but also as multi stem forms, pom pom-pines, windswept pines, and natural pines.
+We encourage and emphasise the inherently curving trunks and sweeping branches, rather than controlling them.

 Evergreens at Elephant and Castle

 Elephant and Castle is a vibrant, multi-use and multi-phased development by Lendlease, in the heart of London.
-Hillier is the long-term tree supplier for this project and it has been quite amazing to watch this transformation of an urban area and the impact the trees have made — especially the evergreens.
+We were the long-term tree supplier for this project, and witnessed the remarkable transformation of this urban area.
+In particular, the impactful contribution of the evergreens.

 Visiting one dull February day, the recently planted public open space was already functioning and vibrant, edged with coffee shops and restaurants.
 Informal groups of pines have been arranged in the square, forming little copses which give character and scale.
 The pines, selected by Landscape Architects Gillespies from Hillier, have natural trunks and informal heads and are already working together to form a soft unified canopy.
 All of the planting here is very clever and designed to perform to its maximum all year.